-This Annual Report on Form 10-K, including this Management's Discussion and Analysis of Financial Condition and Results of Operations contains "forward-looking" statements within the meaning of the Private Securities Litigation Reform Act of 1995, which provides a "safe harbor" for statements about future events, products and future financial performance that are based on the beliefs of, estimates made by and information currently available to our management.
+This Annual Report on Form 10-K/A, including this Management's Discussion and Analysis of Financial Condition and Results of Operations contains "forward-looking" statements within the meaning of the Private Securities Litigation Reform Act of 1995, which provides a "safe harbor" for statements about future events, products and future financial performance that are based on the beliefs of, estimates made by and information currently available to our management.
 Except for the historical information contained herein, the outcome of the events described in these forward-looking statements is subject to risks and uncertainties.
 See "Risk Factors" for a discussion of these risks and uncertainties.
-The following discussion should be read in conjunction with and is qualified in its entirety by reference to our consolidated financial statements and accompanying notes included elsewhere in this Annual Report on Form 10-K. Actual results and the outcome or timing of certain events may differ significantly from those stated or implied by these forward-looking statements.
+The following discussion should be read in conjunction with and is qualified in its entirety by reference to our consolidated financial statements and accompanying notes included elsewhere in this Annual Report on Form 10-K/A. Actual results and the outcome or timing of certain events may differ significantly from those stated or implied by these forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed in Item 1A of Part I "Risk Factors" and other factors from time to time described in our other filings with the Securities and Exchange Commission, or SEC.
-For this purpose, using the terms "believe," "expect," "expectation," "anticipate," "can," "should," "would," "could," "estimate," "appear," "based on," "may," "intended," "poten tial," "indicate," "are emerging" and "possible" or similar statements are forward-looking statements.
+For this purpose, using the terms "believe," "expect," "expectation," "anticipate," "can," "should," "would," "could," "estimate," "appear," "based on," "may," "intended," "potential," "indicate, and Exchange Commission, or SEC.
+For sible" or similar statements are forward-looking statements that involve risks and uncertainties that could cause our actual results and the outcome and timing of certain events to differ materially from those stated or implied by these forward-looking statements.
 By making forward-looking statements, we have not assumed any obligation to, and you should not expect us to, update or revise those statements because of new information, future events or otherwise.